 What has not changed is that kids today still depend on their parents to successfully guide them to adulthood.
 As parents, our kids are counting on us to ensure we show them the path to independence and success.
 When students head out the door for college or independent living, the opportunity to intervene has passed.
-Because Summerland Camps are based on University campuses, we have the idea setting for campers learn and practice self-regulation skills.
+We have the ideal setting for campers to learn and practice self-regulation skills.

 If your child left for college today, would they be able to successfully handle the long periods of free time without being consumed by screen based activities?

-Unfortunately, outpatient therapy has little effect if a client does not want to change.
-For proper computer addiction treatment, it takes an intervention, or what we call a, “technology detox” to reset a campers daily routine.
+Unfortunately, outpatient therapy has little effect if a camper does not want to change.
+For proper computer addiction treatment, it takes an intervention, or what we call a “technology detox” to reset campers’ daily routines.
 Once or even twice a week therapy is just not enough time to produce significant changes.